Lake Placid Photography Information

 Dark Skies—You are in the dark sky photography area when you go here, my friends.
 Do not go here without doing some night photography, and try to plan your trip around the new moon to get some Milky Way photography!!
 See our pages on Night/Dark Sky Photography here.
 We have a whole how-to section on how to do Milky Way Photography, along with a resource page.

-Lens: Wide Angle but you may find a bird or two.
+Lens: Wide Angle, but you may find a bird or two.
 Not much wildlife here.

 Gear List at a Glance: Circular polarizing filter, neutral density filter, tripod, shutter release, wide-angle lens.

 Aperture Priority is often used to blur the background of your images and control your depth of field (how much from the subject to the background is in focus).
-For more information on this – see our Aperture page
+It is often used for the bokeh effect in macro photography, such as flowers.
+This location is a good macro area.
+For more information on this, see our Aperture page

 There are no fees for this area.